 Recognition of Higher Education Programs

-NAEYC currently serves as the early childhood Specialized Professional Accreditor (SPA) for programs pursuing accreditation from the Council for the Accreditation of Educator Preparation (CAEP).
-NAEYC peer reviewers evaluate reports from early childhood baccalaureate and graduate degree programs to determine whether programs meet the NAEYC Professional Preparation Standards.
-If a program meets the standards and receives NAEYC Recognition, and if the institution goes on to be accredited by CAEP, the program earns a nationally known mark of high quality.
-Currently, there are over 220 institutions with NAEYC-recognized baccalaureate and graduate degree programs in 36 states/territories, and three international recognized programs.
+NAEYC historically served as the early childhood Specialized Professional Accreditor (SPA) for programs pursuing accreditation from the Council for the Accreditation of Educator Preparation (CAEP).
+NAEYC peer reviewers evaluated reports from early childhood baccalaureate and graduate degree programs to determine whether programs met the NAEYC Professional Preparation Standards.
+If a program met the standards and received NAEYC Recognition, and if the institution went on to be accredited by CAEP, the program earned a nationally known mark of high quality.
+There are over 220 institutions with NAEYC-recognized baccalaureate and graduate degree programs in 36 states/territories, and three international recognized programs.

 Overview of the recognition process

-Learn more about the NAEYC Recognition process and which types of programs may be eligible.
+Learn more about the NAEYC Recognition process and which types of programs were eligible.

 Find a recognized degree program